 Students under the age of 18 who are enrolled in courses with Bermuda College are classified as minor students.
 This includes those students formally enrolled in the Dual Enrolment programme.
-When a minor student registers for courses or accepts admission into a programme of study at Bermuda College he or she elects to enter an environment designed for adult learners.
+When a minor student registers for courses or accepts admission into a programme of study at Bermuda College she/he elects to enter an environment designed for adult learners.